-Baku Urban Wine Tasting is a wine-tasting experience that allows you walk and visit the best wine spots to enjoy Baku by evening.
-We hand pick local wine bars for best wine tasting experiences and delve into dynamic and young community places in downtown Baku.
-This tour is ideal for wine enthusiasts who like spend a day out by diving into Baku’s Night Life.
+Baku Urban Wine Tasting is a private wine-tasting experience that allows you to walk and visit the best wine spots to enjoy Baku by evening.
+We hand-pick local wine bars for the best wine tasting experiences and delve into dynamic and young community places in downtown Baku.
+This tour is ideal for wine enthusiasts who like to spend a day out by diving into Baku’s Night Life.

 Explore Baku’s nightlife with a local guide

 Taste upto 6 types of locally made wine

 A glass of wine at each wine bar